World Cup 2026 Final: Match Preview, Kickoff Time, and How to Watch

 Reports suggest Apple may finally bump the base storage configuration, making 256GB the new entry point on Pro models.
 This would mean better value at the same or slightly higher price, since buyers would no longer feel pressured to pay extra just to escape the smallest storage tier.

-iPhone box and packaging on a table
+Purple iPhone 12 retail box on a dark surface

 How to Prepare for Pre-Orders